School of Information and Library Science

-The goal of the M.S.L.S. program is to prepare students to contribute to the design, development, and management of libraries and their collections and services; to provide leadership in the development of new services and technologies to improve access to information for users; and to demonstrate a theoretical knowledge of library science, including the theory of information organization, effective communication, and social, political, cultural, and ethical issues surrounding libraries.
+The goals of the M.S.L.S. program are to enable students to contribute to the design, development, and management of libraries, archives, and other information institutions, and their collections and services; to lead the development of new services and technologies to improve access to information for users; and to demonstrate a theoretical knowledge of library and archival science, including the theory of information organization, effective communication, and social, political, cultural, and ethical issues surrounding libraries.
 Areas where students find jobs include library administration, administration of archives and manuscript collections, records management, documents librarianship, cataloging, public and reference services, acquisitions and collection management, children's librarianship, access to and manipulation of database information, special collections, academic subject specialties, and systems librarianship.
 Graduates of the program are ready to practice within various settings: academic, public, or special libraries, information centers or school library media centers.

 The 48 credit hours of course work is selected, in consultation with the student's faculty advisor, from the information and library science curriculum, or as appropriate, from related subject fields in other schools and departments of the University or at neighboring universities.
 A master's paper or project (INLS 992) is also required of each master's student.
 A theme within the curriculum for both master's degrees is evidence-based practice, which requires students to interpret and apply the research of others to their professional situations, as well as to be able to design and conduct their own research where necessary data is not otherwise available.